 What should you childproof?

 Kneel down on the floor and look around.
 Ask yourself a few questions when you’re down there.
 What could a toddler pick up?
 What’s close by?
-Then look up towards the ceiling and consider what he could pull down.
+Then look up towards the ceiling and consider what they could pull down.
 Assessing the environment on this level will help you determine what needs to be upgraded from your existing childproof plan.
-If it seems like there’s something he can reach, climb, grab, or put in his mouth, it needs to be addressed.
+If it seems like there’s something they can reach, climb, grab, or put in their mouth, it needs to be addressed.

 The following tips can help guide you on toddler-proofing your home and creating a safe and friendly environment.